-The country’s main airport is here, so most people pass through, but the majority leave almost immediately to head to the forests, volcanoes, and beaches.
-This is understandable, but it’s also worth exploring Costa Rica’s largest city at least a little bit.
+The country’s main airport is here, so most people pass through, but most leave almost immediately to head to the forests, volcanoes, and beaches.
+This is understandable, but it’s worth exploring Costa Rica’s largest city at least a little bit.

 This walking tour will allow you to do just that.
-You can schedule this tour in the morning or afternoon, and you can sign up for a small group tour or a private tour that’s for you and your companions only.
+You can schedule this tour in the morning or afternoon and sign up for a small group tour or a private one that’s for you and your companions only.

-Your local guide will take you around the city, point out some of the sights, and tell you about its history.
-But, more importantly, they will take you to Mercado Central and Mercado Borbon to try some of the local food.
+Your local guide will take you around the city, point out some sights, and tell you about its history.
+But, more importantly, they will take you to Mercado Central and Mercado Borbon to try local food.

-You’ll be able to sample seasonal fruit, tamales, and empanadas, and will get a chance to try your hand at making tortillas and plantain empanadas, too.
+You’ll be able to sample seasonal fruit, tamales, and empanadas and will get a chance to try making tortillas and plantain empanadas, too.
 This is a great way to experience the city and the true local “flavor” of it, too!

 13. Tortuguero Canals Including Playa Bonita and Puerto Limon Highlights – Limon

 The Caribbean coast and Pacific Ocean coast of Costa Rica are very different from one another, and both are worth exploring.
 This tour departs from Limon, and in just four hours, you’ll see and learn so much about this side of the country.

 Your guide will pick you up at your hotel or the cruise port if you’re in town for the day.
 He or she will give you a brief tour of the port city of Limon and will point out the highlights.
 Next, you’ll visit a fruit farm before heading to Cahuita National Park.

 From there, you’ll visit a banana plantation to learn about the importance of bananas in the Costa Rican economy before taking a one-hour boat ride on the Tortuguero Canals in a covered boat.